Thank you to our Sponsors

 A final session on digitalisation provided fascinating insights into how blockchain, augmented reality, artificial intelligence, apps and even the metaverse offer solutions to the future of coin production and public engagement.

-The next Coin Conference will take place in Croatia in 2024.
+The next Coin Conference will take place in Portugal in 2024.

 Central Bank of Oman